create3000/sunrize/docs/_posts/documentation/selecting-and-grouping-objects.md

 Use the grouping functions in the Outline Editor to group, ungroup, add to the existing group, and create a new parent group.
 The grouping functions are explained in more detail below.

 Use group hierarchies to specify spatial relationships between objects in a group.
 For example, a robot leg that articulates at the knee and foot joints should be grouped so that moving the upper leg also moves the knee, lower leg, and foot.
-(This is where *Create Parent Group* and *Add To Group* become useful.)
+(This is where *Create Parent Group* and *Drag & Drop* become useful.)

 ## To Select all or Part